 No, purchases are not tax-deductible.

 The photos in our photo gallery are graciously provided by a vast group of people who all hold different forms of copyright on every picture.
 We are unable to sell these photos because we do not want to infringe on the rights of each photographer.
-If you follow the link provided with every image, you may be able to download the photo from Flickr.com if the photographer has specified that it is okay.
+If you like a specific image and are interested in a print, please contact firstname.lastname@example.org.

 All of our handmade products have a label which features a photo of a community member living where the product was created.
 It also includes a brief description of the Snow Leopard Trust’s mission, so people can know where their money is going.
 We also include a snow leopard postcard with every order which also give more information to our customers.

 We are regularly working with designers and artisans both internationally and in our program countries to develop new products to add to our product line.
 We welcome any product ideas that you may have.
-This program is successful, because of your support, and we truly welcome all feedback and suggestions.
+This program is successful because of your support, and we truly welcome all feedback and suggestions.
 Please contact email@example.com with any input you may have.